fatmakahveci/Django-Notes-App/README.md

-# Django Web Project
+# Django Simple Note Project

 A Simple Django Project for Learning Purposes

 ---

 - You can check my Django notes in [my blog](https://fatmakahveci.com/coding/django/).
-# DjangoSimpleNoteProject